RafaelSimionato/RafaelSimionato/README.md

 ------------------------

 "My repository serves as a curated collection encompassing my range of applications, studies, and projects.
-For the majority of my endeavors, I rely on a comprehensive toolkit featuring PHP, Laravel, JavaScript, Python, MySQL, HTML, CSS, Bootstrap, React, and I also delve into the realm of 3D animations using Blender"
+For the majority of my endeavors, I rely on a comprehensive toolkit featuring PHP, JavaScript, Python, MySQL, HTML, CSS, Bootstrap, React, and I also delve into the realm of 3D animations using Blender"

 * 🌍  I'm based in Utrecht - Nederland
 * ✉️  You can contact me at [simionatoscript@gmail.com](mailto:simionatoscript@gmail.com)
-* 🧠  I'm learning more about frameworks Laravel and React Native, also APIs with PHP and JavaScript :)
+* 🧠  I'm learning more about Solidity, frameworks Laravel and React Native, also APIs with PHP and JavaScript :)
 * 🤝  I'm open to collaborating on Interesting projects.
-If your company is serious about sustainability, creative and innovative, we may have a chance to work together
+If your company is serious about sustainability, security, creative and innovative, we may have a chance to work together

 ### Skills